DanGeospatial/GEE_Wetland_Classification/README.md

 Training points should be:
 - generated randomly across your AOI
 - sufficient number of points for each class, especially for those with similar physical properties
-- representative of value range for each class; limit selection bias
+- representative of value range for each class; limit point selection bias

 Features:
 - Sentinel 2 Imagery with improved cloud masking using the sentinel2-cloud-detector library